How do Dental Implants Work:

-A Dental Implant is an artificial tooth root, a titanium or metal free Zirconia root form that an implant specialist places into a patient’s jaw in order to replace a missing or bad tooth.
+A dental implant is an artificial tooth root, a titanium or metal free zirconia root form that an implant specialist places into the jaw in order to replace a missing or bad tooth.

 The Best Way to replace a tooth is with a Dental Implant.

 - Dental implant placement aka.
 Dental implant surgery.

 - Placements of a connector called an abutment and a crown, bridge or denture (depending on how many teeth are being replaced).

 During a first appointment, a titanium or zirconia implant is placed into the patient’s jaw.
 After that it’s necessary to wait a few weeks, as the patient’s bone grows in around the dental implant or new root.
 Once we’re sure that the dental implant has healed, aka “integrated”, during a second appointment, we replace the visible portion of the tooth with a permanent, ceramic crown.
 Or in the case of an implant bridge, there would be multiple implants and teeth secured by the implants.